zindzigriffin/agency-circuit-evaluator/README.md

 At its core this is a contrastive text classification study not of model outputs but of internal representations.
 The question is not what the model says.
 It is whether the latent space of the model encodes the difference between two psychological states at all and if so which specific dimensions are responsible.

 This repository contains:
-* A research notebook notebooks/agency_circuit_analysis.ipynb walking through the full analysis visualizations and findings.
+* A research notebook `notebooks/agency_circuit_analysis.ipynb` walking through the full analysis visualizations and findings.
-* A reusable evaluation script src/agency_evaluator.py that any researcher can run against their own model and their own behavioral contrast pairs.
+* A reusable evaluation script `src/agency_evaluator.py` that any researcher can run against their own model and their own behavioral contrast pairs.
-* A template json data/contrast_pairs_template.json so you can swap in your own use case in minutes.
+* A template csv `data/contrast_pairs_template.csv` so you can swap in your own use case in minutes.

 To run this on your own model:
 ```bash